Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/Billboard.md

 ## Description
-Rotate the vertex posiiton to align all three axes with the camera or only the x and z axes.
+Rotates the vertex posiiton to align all three axes with the camera or only the x and z axes.

 ## Output
-**Spherical** - Align all axes with the camera **Cylindrical** - Align only x and z axes with the camera
+**Spherical** - The vertex postion with all axes align with the camera.
+**Cylindrical** - The vertex postion with only x and z axes align with the camera.